 Tufted Titmice flit from branch to branch of the forest canopy looking for food, often in the company of other species including nuthatches, chickadees, kinglets, and woodpeckers.
 When they find large seeds, such as the sunflower seeds they take from bird feeders, titmice typically hold the seed with their feet and hammer it open with their beaks.
 In fall and winter they often hoard these shelled seeds in bark crevices.
 These acrobatic foragers often hang upside down or sideways as they investigate cones, undersides of branches, and leaf clusters.
 They sometimes come all the way to the ground to hop around after fallen seeds or insects.
 Titmice are very vocal birds and are also quick to respond to the sounds of agitation in other birds, coming close to investigate or joining a group of birds mobbing a predator.Back to top

-Tufted Titmice are common, their populations seem to be growing, and the species has been expanding its range northward over the last half-century.
-Possible reasons for the range expansion include a warming climate, reversion of farmlands to forests, and the growing popularity of backyard bird feeders.Back to top
+Tufted Titmice are common, and populations have increased between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 12 million and rates the species 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Their range has been expanding northward over the last half-century.
+Possible reasons for range expansion include a warming climate, farmlands reverting to forests, and the growing popularity of backyard bird feeders.Back to top

-- Dunne, P. 2006.
+Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Houghton Mifflin Harcourt, New York, USA.